 - You can see how there are many items on my grocery list that can be used in other recipes and meals: garbanzo beans, vegetable broth, tahini, brown rice, baby spinach, spring salad mix, cashews, brown rice syrup, avocado oil, garlic, cilantro, jalapenos.
 You can use these ingredients to make salads or snacks for lunch extending your grocery dollars even further.
-And if you’ve just started eating clean or plant-based, you will have purchased a good supply of staple pantry items.
-Just take a look at the chart below to see how many ingredients that were purchased for the “5 Family Meals” theme that can be used for other meals or recipes!
+And if you've just started eating clean or plant-based, you will have purchased a good supply of staple pantry items.
+Just take a look at the chart below to see how many ingredients that were purchased for the "5 Family Meals" theme can be used for other meals or recipes!

-Whole Foods Market has a great variety of organic produce which I used to make the “5 Affordable Weeknight Dinners”.
-I bought all the produce needed to make the 5 meals (with extra produce left over!) and it totaled $57.08.
+Whole Foods Market has a great variety of organic produce which I used to make the "5 Affordable Weeknight Dinners".
+I bought all the produce needed to make the 5 meals (with extra produce leftover!) and it totaled $57.08.
 And, it was 98% organic too!
-One of my favorite things to buy from the produce section is the big 5 pound bag of organic juicing carrots to make fresh juice with.
+One of my favorite things to buy from the produce section is the big 5-pound bag of organic juicing carrots to make fresh juice with.
 Definitely a great value!

 Since half the ingredients I bought to make the (5) dinners were fresh produce (#goals - this is a good thing!) let me share a little bit about what makes Whole Foods Market produce department so different.